Decent Schools for California

 How can we expect students to learn in such schools?

-• hire too many untrained teachers;
+• hired too many untrained teachers;

-• suffer from serious overcrowding;
+• suffered from serious overcrowding;

 Fixing these problems is ultimately the State's job.